llali/generator-azuredatastudio/generators/app/templates/ext-dashboard/vsc-extension-quickstart.md

 ## Make changes
 * You can relaunch the extension from the debug toolbar after making changes to the files/folders listed above.
 * You can also reload (`Ctrl+R` or `Cmd+R` on Mac) the Azure Data Studio window with your extension to load your changes.

+## Explore the API
+* You can open the full set of our API when you open the file:
+  * SQL specific APIs: `node_modules/@types/azdata/index.d.ts`.
+  * Other APIs: `node_modules/@types/vscode/index.d.ts`.
+* To include Proposed APIs, run `npm run proposedapi` in your terminal
+  * Proposed APIs will downloaded into: `typings/azdata.proposed.d.ts`

 ## Install your extension
 * To start using your extension with Azure Data Studio copy it into the `<user home>/.azuredatastudio/extensions` folder and restart Azure Data Studio.